firehoseio/firehose/README.md

 ## Rack Configuration

-There are two rack applications that are included with Firehose: `Firehose::Rack::Producer` which a client can `PUT` HTTP request with message payloads to publish information on Firehose and the `Firehose::Rack::Consumer` application which a client connects to via HTT long polling or WebSockets to consume a message.
+There are two rack applications that are included with Firehose: `Firehose::Rack::Producer` which a client can `PUT` HTTP request with message payloads to publish information on Firehose and the `Firehose::Rack::Consumer` application which a client connects to via HTTP long polling or WebSockets to consume a message.

 ### Consumer Configuration